sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 ![Alt Text](https://github.com/sridurgeshv/a-Game-with-the-Immutable-zkEVM/blob/main/images/4.png)

-In your browser, go to your domain. ⚠️ Ensure that your browser's pop up blocker is turned off, as it will interfere with the login and minting process.
-Proceed to click on the 'Connect passport' button, which will trigger a pop-up to log in with Immutable Passport.
-Once the login has been authenticated, the game will start.
-You can use arrow keys to move your spaceship around and spacebar to shoot.
 When you hit a score of 250, you have the chance to mint your first NFT.
 Then, resume the game.
 When you hit a score of 500, your nft div will show a second NFT to be minted.
 Next, when you click on the resume button for the second time in the game session, you should see your upgraded spaceship which is able to shoot two bullets.

 ## Conclusion
 - [Local Testing Best Practice](#Local-Testing-Best-Practice) :